NUDA9A/ST2110-OBS-PLUGIN/docs/code_map.md

     - packet-parse-policy enforcement is explicit in `process_received_datagram(...)` before staged packet parsing.
     - bootstrap/manual projection into `SocketRxVideoOperationalConfig` is modeled outside the concrete runtime start.
     - current delivery path remains complete-frame-only: partial reconstructed frames are intentionally not delivered to the sink.
-    - current reorder implementation is still backend-local through `FixedWindowReorderBuffer(32)`.
+    - reorder-window policy is no longer a backend-local magic literal; it is now an explicit named runtime/support boundary carried by config and validated before runtime start.

 ### libs/st2110core/include/st2110/socket_rx_audio_backend.hpp
 - Роль: